 Cabins are rustic wood structures with screen windows.
 Each cabin has a private bathroom with a shower, toilet, sink, and hot water.
 It’s not the Ritz, but it’s a pretty nice place to live for the summer.

-We ask you to facilitate a cabin reflection at night with your campers.
+We ask you to facilitate a cabin reflection at night with your campers, which we call “Evening Embers”.
 We provide you with fun questions to ask them about their day, things to think about, and other topics to help facilitate a group discussion.
 Falling Creek is based on Christian values, and we have a camp wide daily Morning Watch and also Sunday church service.
 However, many religious backgrounds are represented at camp.
 Falling Creek is not evangelical.
 We ask that staff lead by example reflecting the highest moral character.

-The cabin areas are “Technology Free Zones.”
-We ask that you leave your phones and computers either in your car or in the counselor building.
-Our campers are not allowed to use phones or the internet – it’s part of being away from home.
-So we ask that you only use electronics away from campers and on your time off.
+Camp is a “Technology Free Zone.”
+We ask that you leave your phones and computers either in your car or in the Counselor Lair under the Dining Hall.
+Phones cannot be kept in the cabins with your campers.
+Every counselor has their own cubby with an individual outlet in the Lair, so you can leave your computer and phone to charge safely.
+It is also one of the only weatherized rooms in camp, so it is the safest place for your electronics, away from humidity and the elements.
+Our campers are not allowed to use phones or the internet – it’s part of being away from home and our goal of being unplugged.
+We ask that you only use electronics away from campers and on your time off.

-Our staff building and dining hall have wireless internet, and it remains on until midnight.
+The Counselor Lair and Dining Hall have wireless internet, and it remains on until midnight so you can use it on your evening time off.
 We have a few computers available for you if you don’t have a laptop.
-Remember, we are “in the boon docks,” and are lucky to have a T-1 line.
+Remember, we are “in the boonedocks,” and are lucky to have a T-1 line.
 It’s not your college campus, so bandwidth can become limited when everyone is online at night.

 Short answer; no. Longer answer; we have a no-pet policy at camp.
 This means no dogs, cats, snakes, iguanas, hamsters, birds, fish, insects, or anything else not listed here, etc. If you want more explanation, you can contact us about it; however, there are no exceptions for summer staff.